Find Posts By Topic

 Joseph Mayer Street Clock outside the MOHAI Museum in Seattle.
 Photo: Mark Mendez Mayer

-My great-uncles Joseph, Albert, and Marcus Mayer are an inspiration to me.
+My great-uncles Joseph and Albert, and my great-grandpa Markus Mayer are an inspiration to me.
 I learned many valuable lessons from them.
 For example, most people who traveled to Alaska to become rich went in vain.
 Around 100,000 prospectors attempted to migrate to the Klondike region.
 Only 30,000 of those prospectors arrived due to very difficult traveling conditions.
 Of those 30,000 prospectors who made it to Alaska, only about 4,000 discovered gold!
 My great uncles were looking for gold as well.
 However, they also had unique skill sets that most people did not have; they knew how to turn the gold and other precious metals into something that people wanted – jewelry!
 As soon as they arrived in Dawson City, they opened a retail jewelry store on Front Street on the banks of the Yukon.
 A combination of the right skill sets and luck helped my great uncles grow Mayer Bros. to become the largest manufacturing and wholesale jewelry firm on the West Coast.
-My great uncles’ story inspires me to continue to learn new and unique skills as well as hone the skills that I already have to be successful in my life and my career.
+My family’s story inspires me to continue to learn new and unique skills as well as hone the skills that I already have to be successful in my life and my career.

 Joseph Mayer Street Clock in the plaza of Aguadilla City, Puerto Rico.
 Photo: Mark Mendez Mayer

-One of my favorite childhood memories is helping my grandpa, Marcus Mayer Jr., wind his Joseph Mayer Street Clock in front of my grandparent’s house in Lake City, Seattle.
+One of my favorite childhood memories is helping my grandpa, Markus Mayer Jr., wind his Joseph Mayer Street Clock in front of my grandparent’s house in Lake City, Seattle.
 The clock needed to be wound about once a week with a special key.
 My family donated that street clock to Aguadilla City, Puerto Rico.
 The street clock is now in the central plaza of the city.

-You can find some of the surviving Mayer clocks in Seattle at the Museum of History & Industry, Ben Bridge Jeweler (soon to be moved to 5th and Pine), F.X.
+You can find some of the surviving Mayer clocks in Seattle outside of the Museum of History & Industry, Ben Bridge Jeweler (soon to be moved to 5th and Pine), F.X.
 McRory’s Street Clock at 419 Occidental Ave S., Century Square Street Clock at 4th and Pine next to Westlake Center, Seattle Center Mayer clock inside of the Armory, as well as in downtown Bremerton, Anacortes, Lacey, Aberdeen, and on Market Street in San Francisco.
 Next time you see a Joseph Mayer Street Clock, take a closer look at the love and craftsmanship that went into them.
 And remember Seattle is still the “City of Clocks.”

 A big thank you to Paul Middents and many others, who researched and documented the history of Joseph Mayer and Bros., I’m eternally grateful.